How can you improve the state of your infrastructure automation?

 What is Pulumi

-In the last two years teams have accelerated their dependency on the public cloud.
+In the last years, teams have accelerated their dependency on the public cloud.
 Whether you are scaling an already existing product or building a new product that is native to the cloud, chances are you’ve felt that there has got to be a better way to build cloud infrastructure.
 There is.
 Enter Pulumi.

 What is Pulumi?

-• CLI
+• TypeScript

-What that means is, you can create cloud resources using general-purpose code; think constructs such as variables, loops, functions, classes (well, at least in OOP), strong-type support, code reuse, and everything else you can do in those programming languages.
-It also gives you the option to maintain a homogeneous codebase, if that’s important to your team.
+It also gives you the option to maintain a homogeneous codebase if that’s important to your team.
 For example, a team working on a C# .NET app may be interested in implementing their cloud infrastructure also in C# .NET.
-Or how about a team working on a React-based app that is strong in JS and the Node.js ecosystem wanting to use JS for their cloud infrastructure too?
+Or a team working on a React-based app strong in JS and the Node.js ecosystem may want to use JS for their cloud infrastructure too.
+Let’s examine each of those components in detail:

 Provider SDKs

-There are over 75 providers with new ones being added regularly.
-And you can contribute new ones too.
-All of the SDKs are available in all of the supported languages.
-Extension libraries are typically not supported in every one of the supported languages since they are typically manually authored and in a language based on community demand.
-For example, the official Pulumi EKS is a popular Pulumi component library that is supported in JS/TS and Python.
+For example, the official Pulumi EKS is a popular Pulumi component library supported in JS/TS and Python.
 But wait!
 The EKS library is also a great example of how you can author and use multi-language components in the Pulumi ecosystem.
-More on multi-language components later.
+More on multi-language components later…

 CLI

-The CLI is one of the ways users can run previews and updates on their infrastructure programs.
+The Pulumi CLI is one of the ways users can run previews and updates on their infrastructure programs.
 The CLI supports several powerful commands to mutate the state of your cloud resources.
-There is another powerful way to automate execution of your Pulumi apps.

-Service Backend
+Service backend

 const foobar = new digitalocean.SpacesBucket("foobar", {